TomiTakussaari/myscluscon/README.md

     dataSource.getConnectioon();

 ## Developing
-Uses [lombok](https://projectlombok.org/index.html) to avoid some boilerplate code, so you probably want to use IDE plugin to support that.
+- Uses [lombok](https://projectlombok.org/index.html) to avoid some boilerplate code, so you probably want to use IDE plugin to support that.
+- Few integration tests start embedded mariadb.
+On MacOs you do need atleast openssl library so that mariadb starts